-The XF 55-200mm F3.5-4.8→ is a lighter weight alternative with more reach, but it is optically inferior, slower to focus, and lacks weather and dust sealing.
-If this is a lens you already own, and don’t mind dust infiltrating it, by all means, but I would definitely not buy this lens for this purpose.
+The XF 55-200mm F3.5-4.8→ is a lighter weight alternative with more reach, but it is optically inferior, slower to focus, lacks weather and dust sealing, and is not teleconverter compatible.
+If this is a lens you already own, and don’t mind dust infiltrating it, by all means, but I would definitely not recommend buying this lens for this purpose.

-Last, but most certainly not least in the X Series is the X100.
-It has been conspicuously absent throughout these kit recommendations for this very reason.
+The X100—the camera that started it all—has been (mostly) conspicuously absent throughout these kit recommendations for this very reason.
 If weather resistance isn’t something you are concerned about, an X100 or two could be the only camera(s) you need for any of these kits.

 It’s that versatile.

-A dual X100F or X100T make a fantastic kit.
+A 2 × X100F set up can make for a fantastic kit.
 Leave an L-plate attached to one for tripod shooting and keep the other as a street shooter and daily carry.

-It’s compact, disarming size, and quick focusing (S, T and especially the F) make it a phenomenal street photography camera.
+It’s compact, disarming size, and quick-ish focusing make it a phenomenal street photography camera.
 You’ll want to avoid using an S or T as a second/backup to the X100F unless you don’t mind carrying a second set of batteries and chargers around with you.

 With it’s built-in 3-stop ND filter, and the addition of a 10-stop ND filter (which is relatively cheap due to its size, and adorable) you can cut the light reaching your sensor by thirteen stops with a single piece of glass.
 This should put the X100 high on the list for long exposure photographers who can’t get enough silky water.

 That built-in ND filter along with it’s leaf shutter allows some incredible flexibility with flash photography too.